sqrwf/openwrt-collectd-exec-dslstats/readme.md

 ## Notes

 * I am not aware of any other, more elegant way to reload the ACL than to reboot the system.
+Please tell me if you do.

 * The script will collect additional data for Vectoring lines if a [build containing the fixes for Vectoring samples](https://git.openwrt.org/?p=openwrt/openwrt.git;a=commit;h=f872b966092ece5c0e2192e0d979a9eb69283f17) is used.
 In 21.02 and 22.03-RCs the statistics will show an empty graph for these values.

-* The optional modified `rrdtool.js` should (and in all my tests does) not interfere with existing statistics definitions, but I can't test all cases of all definitions.
+* The optional modified `rrdtool.js` mainly allows graph areas without lines and setting the area colors.
+The default script insists on lines and reduces the saturation of area colors, which obscures minor variations in the graph and makes it hard to distinguish areas from each other.
+Using the modified `rrdtool.js`should (and in all my tests does) not influence existing statistics definitions, but I can't test all cases of all definitions.
 If it causes errors in other more uncommon scenarios feedback will be appreciated.

 * `exec.js` contains code to display the same data, collected from a Broadcom-based ZyXEL VMG1312-B30A modem using a different shell script.
 I can currently not test the script to collect the data, so it is not published here until I can.